 The age of absolute consent is generally regarded as being 16 years, but even a child under age 12 may still be able to understand and make rudimentary decisions about how their personal information is used and shared.

-Explore the key points around data protection impact assessments under the General Data Protection Regulation (GDPR).
+Explore the key points around data protection impact assessments under the UK General Data Protection Regulation (GDPR).